VictoriaMetrics/VictoriaMetrics/docs/Quick-Start.md

 2. Adjust the command line flags in the ExecStart line to fit your needs.

-The list of command line flags for VMInsert can be found [here](https://docs.victoriametrics.com/cluster-victoriametrics/#list-of-command-line-flags-for-vminsert).
+The list of command line flags for `vminsert` can be found [here](https://docs.victoriametrics.com/cluster-victoriametrics/#list-of-command-line-flags-for-vminsert).

-3. Start and enable VMInsert
+3. Start and enable `vminsert`

 `sudo systemctl daemon-reload && sudo systemctl enable --now vminsert.service`

-4. Make sure VMInsert is working
+4. Make sure `vminsert` is running

 `sudo systemctl status vminsert.service`

-5. After VMInsert is started you can confirm that is healthy by going to
+5. After `vminsert` is started you can confirm that is healthy by going to

 `http://<ip_or_hostname>:8480/-/healthy`

 It should say "VictoriaMetrics is Healthy"

-##### VMSelect
+##### vmselect

 1. Create a folder to store query cache data `sudo mkdir -p /var/lib/vmselect-cache && sudo chown -R victoriametrics:victoriametrics /var/lib/vmselect-cache`

-2. Add a Linux Service for VMSelect by running
+2. Add a Linux Service for `vmselect` by running

 ```bash
 cat << END >/etc/systemd/system/vmselect.service